 1.1.
 Background and Rationale

-Emerging contaminants (ECs) are synthetic or naturally occurring chemicals not commonly monitored in the environment but known to pose potential risks to ecosystems and human health [1, 2].
+Emerging contaminants (ECs) are synthetic or naturally occurring chemicals not routinely monitored in the environment but known to pose potential risks to ecosystems and human health [1, 2].
 These substances include pharmaceuticals, personal care products (PPCPs), endocrine-disrupting chemicals (EDCs), per- and polyfluoroalkyl substances (PFAS), microplastics, and antibiotic resistance genes (ARGs).
 Their ubiquitous presence in water, sediments, and biota has raised global concern, especially as conventional wastewater treatment plants (WWTPs) are not designed to completely remove them [3, 4].

 Urban and rural areas differ significantly in terms of contaminant sources, infrastructure, and treatment technologies.
-Urban wastewater typically originates from densely populated zones with high domestic, hospital, and industrial inputs, leading to complex mixtures of ECs [5].
+Urban wastewater usually comes from densely populated areas with high domestic, hospital, and industrial inputs, leading to complex mixtures of ECs [5].
 Rural wastewater, conversely, often derives from agricultural runoff, livestock operations, and decentralized sanitation systems, resulting in distinct contaminant profiles [6].
 Despite these differences, both urban and rural effluents serve as major pathways for EC release into receiving water bodies, threatening aquatic life and potentially entering the human food chain [7].

 1.2.
 Global Significance of Emerging Contaminants